RagingRectangle/MadGruber/README.md

 - [Install info](https://github.com/dkmur/Stats)
 - **database:** Basic stats database info.
 - **dataPointCount:** How many individual points on graphs for each type.
+- **colorPalette:** Colors used for stat graphs.
+Accepts all common color names.
+(Default 1:orange, 2:green, 3:navy)
 - **graphDeleteSeconds:** How long to wait until graphs are deleted (Set to 0 to never delete).
 - **deviceInfo:** Customize what is added to the device info displayed (true/false).